Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 the year were accepted by the Board of Directors.

-26. KEY MANAGERIAL PERSONNEL (“KMP”)
+25. KEY MANAGERIAL PERSONNEL (“KMP”)

-Pursuant to the provisions of Section 203 of the Act, the following persons have been designated as Key Managerial
+Pursuant to the provisions of Section 203 of the Act, following persons have been designated as Key Managerial

-Personnel of the Company as of March 31,2025:
+Personnel of the Company as of March 31,2026:

-1. Mr. Mehul Vala, Whole-Time Director & CEO
+1. Mr. Mehul Vala, Whole-Time Director & CEO;

-2. Mr. Sadanand Morab, Executive Director
+2. Mr. Sadanand Morab, Whole-Time Director;

-3. Mr. Bhavneet Singh Chadha, Chief Financial Officer and
+3. Mr. Bhavneet Singh Chadha, Chief Financial Officer; and

-4. Ms. Mohini Sharma, Company Secretary & Compliance Officer
+4. Ms. Mohini Sharma, Company Secretary & Compliance Officer.

-27. RELATED PARTY TRANSACTIONS
+26. RELATED PARTY TRANSACTIONS

 All the contracts /arrangements /transactions entered into by the Company during the financial year ended on

-March 31,2025, with related parties were in the ordinary course of business and on an arm’s length basis and had
+March 31,2026, with related parties were in the ordinary course of business and on an arm’s length basis and had

 no conflict with the interest of the Company.
 All related party transactions were in compliance with the applicable